KathrynBrusewitz/Cortex-Api/Endpoints.md

 Add a new user to the userbase.
 Name, roles, and email are required.
 All other information are optional.

 An admin can add a new user with their name, role(s), and email.
-This may be a writer or artist who cannot or will not provide a password.
+This may be a writer or artist who cannot provide a password at the time or doesn't want to.
 If the writer or artist would like to have an account to login with, 1) the new user can request a password reset for their email, and then 2) follow the instructions emailed to them to set a password.

 If you're coming from the app, you will automatically be assigned the `reader` role if it's not specified.